mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 ## Practical Questions:
-- A sophisticated statistical description of relationships between cultures.
+- A sophisticated statistical description of Phylogenetic relationships between cultures.
-- What can be said about the Geography of this the Tree?
+- What can be said about the geography underlying the Phylogeny?
 - How did the cultures on the tree come to be where they are?
-- Which related cultures have been in close proximity, and for how long?
+- _Which related cultures have been in close proximity, and for how long?
+Who learned what from whom?_

 ---
 # The Age-Area Hypothesis (AAH)
 - Sapir (1916) - *the root of the Phylogenetic tree is the most likely geographical point of origin.*
 - Also: maximum divergence, maximum variety, maximum differentiation...
 - Recursive application - migratory routes
-- When coupled with a Phylogeny - times _and_ places.
+- When coupled with a Phylogeny - we now have a details of time _and_ place.
 - Used to resolve historical debates, but also could be important in creating new theories

 ---